The

 of the most gruesome ghost stories of all time is linked with the Tower of

 London, and describes the sad fate of the Countess of Salisbury.
-Her execution
+Her

-was hacked to death by the axe man.
+pursued until she was hacked to death by the axe man.

 Other